 Ben Morris is a composer and pianist who lives equally in the worlds of contemporary classical music and jazz.
 His various projects—including music for chamber and large ensembles, theater and film scores, and electroacoustic and intermedia works—frequently blur the lines between these worlds and tell unconventional stories.

-Among his accolades are an ASCAP Herb Alpert Jazz Composer Award and an ASCAP Morton Gould Award, a Downbeat Award, the International Society of Bassists Composition Contest Grand Prize, the Frost School of Music Orchestra Composition Prize, an NJMEA Young Composers Award, and a Klezmer Company Orchestra Commission.
+Among his accolades are an ASCAP Herb Alpert Jazz Composer Award and an ASCAP Morton Gould Award, a Downbeat Award, a New York Youth Symphony First Music Commission, the International Society of Bassists Composition Contest Grand Prize, the Frost School of Music Orchestra Composition Prize, an NJMEA Young Composers Award, and a Klezmer Company Orchestra Commission.
 Morris has been composer-in-residence for the Houston Da Camera Young Artist program and was an artist-in-residence at the Kimmel Harding Nelson Center, The CATWALK Institute, and the Brush Creek Foundation.

 As a pianist, Morris has performed at venues including Victoria Nasjonal Jazzscene, Wynwood Arts Festival, and Herr Nilsen.
 He premiered a set of original music with his quintet at the Newport Jazz Festival in summer 2019.